MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/widget-provider-manifest.md

 ## Screenshot

 Required.
 Specifies a screenshot for a widget.
 This screenshot is shown in the Widgets host in the **Add Widgets dialog** when the user is selecting widgets to add to the Widgets host.
+For information about the design requirements for screenshot images, see [Integrate with the widget picker](../../design/widgets/widgets-picker-integration.md).

 > [!NOTE]
 > The widget screenshots are not displayed on the widgets board's add widgets dialog in the current preview release..